dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.1-navigation-basics.md

 _Quick note on running commands in VS Code:_

 >If you're unfamiliar with VS Code, the command palette is used to quickly run commands, including the commands for Dendron.
-To bring up the command palette, use `Ctrl+Shift+P` (windows/linux) or `Cmd+Shift+P` (mac) and start typing the command.
+To bring up the command palette, use `%KEYBINDING%+Shift+P` and start typing the command.
 Throughout the tutorial, if you see instructions telling you to run a command, remember to bring up the command palette and then type the command name to run it.

 ![Basic UI](https://org-dendron-public-assets.s3.amazonaws.com/images/tutorial-layout.png)